thehyve/transmart-core/transmart-batch/docs/data_formats/cli-arguments.md

-Here are command line arguments you could specify for transmart batch upload.
+Here are command line arguments you could specify for transmart-batch upload.

 | Argument | Description                                        | Example                               |
 |----------|----------------------------------------------------|---------------------------------------|